Olympus Marathon Regulations

-It is not possible to exchange race BIB number, to postpone the registration to the following year, to switch from one race to another
+It is not possible to exchange race BIB number, to postpone the registration to the next year, to switch from one race to another.

-Athletes caught with race BIBs belonging to other athletes, even after the race, will be disqualified and put on the Olympus Marathon blacklist.
+Athletes caught with race BIBs belonging to other athletes, even after the race, will be disqualified.

 7. MEDICAL CERTIFICATE